Reducing The Potential Of Basement Water Infiltration.

 When your gutters were first installed they also installed downspout extensions.
 This is that ugly rectangular tube that you trip over when you walk around your home.
 The purpose of this is to carry roof water away from the foundation of your home.
 It’s very common for these to be removed, some people do not care for the way they look, sometimes they just fall off, and sometimes they get removed to mow around and don’t get re installed.
 Whatever the case is it is very important to keep these installed.

 This is a common Minneapolis Minnesota home inspection picture.
-As you can see it’s a Picture 012down spout without an extension that will dump water right at the foundation of the home.
+As you can see it’s a down spout without an extension that will dump water right at the foundation of the home.
 I want you to think of this as purposely installing equipment to direct water to a specific area of the foundation, this is a bad idea and easily fixed by replacing the extension.

 Water that accumulates near the foundation of the home will soak into the ground and may find its way into your basement.
 As the years go by it will also cause your foundation to move.
 Neither of these problems are something you want to deal with, especially foundation movement.
 I’ve seen foundation repair estimates up to $50,000 and I’m sure they go higher.
 Wet basements lead to higher humidity levels in the home, mold, and damage to interior surfaces.
 Maintaining your gutter system and downspout extensions will not guarantee that you won’t have these issues but is by far the easiest maintenance task that goes a long ways to help prevent one of the most costly problems in homes.